 Accommodation L R S W Description Domain Exemptions Х Х Х Х This feature allows for a student to be exempted from certain domains when justified and in accordance with state policies.
-Permissive Mode Х Х Х Х Permissive mode allows for external assistive technology to be used with the assessment delivery system.
+Permissive Mode х х х Х Permissive mode allows for external assistive technology to be used with the assessment delivery system.
 Print on Request Х Х Х Х Individual test items may be printed on a printer located near the assessment delivery system.
 Printed items must be shredded at the end of each test domain.
 Word Prediction Х Word prediction prompts the user with a list of likely word choices from which to select.
 The choices are based on words previously typed.
-Word prediction is allowed unless the Test Administrator Manual indicates it is not allowed for a specific item.